alessandrovinciabc/dolphin-page-react/README.md

 # Dolphin Page

 This is a practice project made with React.
-It's just an homepage with a header, a hero and a benefits's section and a footer.
+It's just an homepage with a header, a hero and a benefits's sections and a footer.

 [Live preview](https://alessandrovinciabc.github.io/dolphin-page-react)